 Echocardiogram

-An echocardiogram uses sound waves to produce images or pictures of the heart.
+An echocardiogram uses sound waves to produce images of the heart.
 This test allows your doctor to see how well your heart is squeezing and to identify abnormalities with the heart muscle and valves.